 A Final Note

 Be certain when keeping yourself healthy during Ramadan that you watch how you're handling your body.
-100% Casein from Yalla Protein can make a world of difference.
+Yalla Protein’s 100% Casein. from Yalla Protein can make a world of difference.
 You'll have more control over your body during the holy month, plus you will feel healthier and more energetic throughout the day.
 You can spend more time focusing on your devotion to your faith and less time thinking about how well your body can manage this essential and notable time of the year.